Updated

 Notes from the Test Kitchen

-Cook this recipe on high for 3-4 hours for the best rice texture.
-Cooking this recipe on lower heat for longer leads to mushy rice.
+- For properly cooked rice.
+Cook on high for 3-4 hours for the best rice texture.
+Cooking this recipe on a lower heat for longer leads to mushy rice.

 Crockpot Chicken and Rice Recipe